 As we understand, different Keratometry devices read different rings of the cornea.
-While the manual Keratometers would typically measure at central 3.0 to 3.2 mm of cornea, the optical Biometry machines like IOL Master would measure 2.5 mm of the cornea.
-The Lenstar measures two separate rings of 1.65 and 2.3 mm approximately.
-The Verion from Alcon measures a peculiar central part of .8 to 1.2 mm of the cornea while it takes the axis from a broader ring beyond this area.
-As you can see, none of the devices measure a fixed area, and it varies between the make of the devices.
+While the manual Keratometers would typically measure at central 3.0 to 3.2 mm of cornea, the optical Biometry machines like IOL Master would measure 2.5 mm of the cornea (IOL Master 500).
+The Lenstar measures two separate rings of 1.65 and 2.3 mm of cornea approximately.
+The Verion from Alcon measures around central part of .8 to 1.2 mm of the cornea while it takes the axis from a broader ring beyond this area.
+As you can see, none of the keratometry devices measure one common area of the cornea, and it varies between the make of the devices.
 One big reason for the differences of the readings is heterogeneity of measurement areas.

 The radius of curvature is determined by perpendicular imaginary lines that extend to the center of the cornea.
 If a cornea was absolutely spherical and a circle, only two spots of light would have been enough to determine the curvature.
 But a cornea is rarely spherical and has some amount of astigmatism in it.
-This therefore demands more spots of light projected on the cornea.
+This therefore, demands more spots of light projected on the cornea.
 The lines that extends from the light spots on the cornea to the center of the circle helps us to determine the radius of curvature of the cornea in mm.
 As said earlier, this is converted back to diopter through the K Index and the formula D=n-1/r, where n is the K Index and r the radius of curvature..